eddiebrunson/Reactjs_Notes/reactjsnotes.md

 --> If a component is only using a **render** method to display content, then it can be converted into a Stateless Functional Component.

+### Add State to a Component

+State is a key property of React components.
+Being familar with how state is used and how state is set and reset will help streamline building the UI of your App.